NinaOpenclassrooms/Projet6_OC_2023/README.md

 This is the front end and back end server for Project 6 of Openclassrooms Web Developer path.

-This fifth project consists of the development of a secured API for the company Piiquante.
+This sixth project consists of the development of a secured API for the company Piiquante.

+# Back end Prerequisites #

+You will need to have Node and npm installed locally on your machine.

+# Front end Installation #

+Clone this repo.
+From the "frontend" folder of the project, run npm install.

+# Back end Installation #

+You can then run the server with nodemon server.
+The server should run on localhost with default port 3000.

 # HotTakes